Make Quick Pickled Beets, Easy and Sugar-Free

 Earthy

 Beets are grown in soil, much like carrots and turnips, so they retain an earthy flavour.
-They can be eaten raw but may be bitter at times, which magically gets overshadowed by their sweet, floral taste after they have been boiled.
+They can be eaten raw, but may be bitter at times, which is magically overshadowed by their sweet, floral taste after they have been cooked, from steaming or boiling.

 Sweet